Awayume/github-pr-tasklist-checker/README.md

 # GitHub PR Tasklist Checker
-An Action to check if the PR task list is complete.
+An Action to check if the Pull Request task list is complete.

 ## Features
-This Action gives you more control over your pull request task list.
+This Action gives you more control over the tasks in the Pull Requests.
-Also, when a check is missing, this not only causes the Action to fail, but also points it out in the comments.
+If there are unchecked tasks, the action will fail and the missing checks will be noted in the comments.

 <details>
 <summary>Screenshots</summary>